fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_firewall_policy6.html.markdown

 * `cifs_profile` - Name of an existing CIFS profile.
 * `comments` - Comment.
 * `custom_log_fields` - Log field index numbers to append custom log fields to log messages for this policy.
+* `devices` - Names of devices or device groups that can be matched by the policy.
 * `diffserv_forward` - Enable to change packet's DiffServ values to the specified diffservcode-forward value.
 Valid values: `disable`, `enable`.

 * `diffserv_reverse` - Enable to change packet's reverse (reply) DiffServ values to the specified diffservcode-rev value.
 Valid values: `disable`, `enable`.